blocksds/sdk/readme.rst

   should be enough to replace the makefile by one of BlocksDS to build any project that uses ``libnds``.

-This project is currently in alpha stage, and some important features (like filesystem access) are missing.
+This project is currently in beta stage, and most features are working.
+Please, check the `libc port documentation <docs/libc.rst>`_ for more information about the supported libc functions.

 2. Setup
 ********